 - Tardiness, longer or more frequent breaks

 An unexpected behavioral shift is usually a sign that something is afoot.
-It's your job as a manager to spot deviations from the normal behavior of your team and then set out to find the cause.
-Only then can you support and problem solve for your employees.
+It’s your job as a manager to pick up on deviations from the normal behavior of your team and then set out to find the cause.
+In this case, trying to address the problem before it happens could even up your interpersonal skills, and prepare you for harder conflict resolution situations in the future.

 - Why did you decide to make a new presentation?
 What were the roadblocks you were trying to overcome?